 I always wondered if it really made a difference in which bass fishing rods I chose when I was looking to buy my next set up.
 I just tended to go on size and what kind of reel I was going to use, spinning or bait casting.

-But I wanted to understand what exactly was meant by the power and action of a rod and how they affect my fishing.
+I had some basic understanding off all the options but I wanted to fully understand what all the technical terms meant.
+Things like power and action of a bass fishing rod and how they might affect my fishing.

 Most fishing rods are made of either fiberglass or graphite.
 Graphite is lighter and stiffer than fiberglass making them the preferred type for most people.